-With the busy lives most of us lead, giving thanks to God may seldom occur outside of mealtime prayers.
+Giving thanks to God may seldom occur outside of mealtime prayers for many of us.
 Words of praise find few places to surface as we scurry through our day.
-We manage to squeeze in time to ask God for something, but how often do we just say, “Thank You”?
+We manage to squeeze in time to ask God for something, but how often do we just say, “Thank you”?

-Although it may take time to work up to thanking God for everything, a grateful attitude will allow us to see our relationship with Him in the proper perspective.
-We will understand our great need for God and stay humble before Him and the people around us.
+Although it may take time to work up to thanking God for everything, a grateful attitude will allow us to see our relationship with him in its proper perspective.
+We will understand our great need for God and stay humble before him and the people around us.
 Let’s be a blessing to God and others as we focus on developing and expressing a heart of thanksgiving.

 Six creative ways to develop an attitude of gratitude